The Importance Of Educating Yourself About Managing And Preventing Medical Debt

 This refers to the timing of sending medical bills to patients and insurance companies.
 Failure to send bills on time can lead to unexpected medical bills and put homeowners at risk of losing their property.

 According to Texas law, medical providers must submit bills within 45 days of the date of service, giving patients enough time to review and dispute any charges if necessary.
-As a homeowner, it is critical to be aware of your rights and take action if you receive a surprise medical bill that may jeopardize your home’s exemption status.
+As a homeowner, you must be aware of your rights and take action if you receive a surprise medical bill that may jeopardize your home’s exemption status.

 Taking Control: Negotiating Payment Plans And Settlements For Medical Debt